mtsmn/IoT/feature_overview.md

   1. Connect - Connect devices and develop applications.
   2. Information Management - Store, normalize, transform, and review device data and integrate your {{site.data.keyword.iot_short_notm}} with other services.
-  3. Analytics - Visualize real-time device data by using the {{site.data.keyword.iot_short_notm}} dashboard.
-  4. Risk Management - Configure secure connectivity and architecture with access control for users and applications.
+  3. Risk Management - Configure secure connectivity and architecture with access control for users and applications.

 ## Connect
 {: #connect}